ISISNeutronMuon/MDANSE/Doc/pages/H_gloss.rst

 Configuring Parameters
 ======================

-**Index 1: Configuring Parameters and Running Analyses**

 **Purpose:**
-This comprehensive guide provides detailed instructions for configuring parameters and running analyses within an MDANSE Analysis window.
+This  guide provides detailed instructions for configuring parameters and running analyses within an MDANSE Analysis window.
 It covers the common structure of MDANSE Analysis windows and guides you through the process of customizing parameters for specific analyses.